aud-z/aud-z/README.md

 ### Hi there!

-My name is Audrey, and I am currently a masters student in Data Analytics at Carnegie Mellon University.
+**My name is Audrey, and I am currently a masters student in Data Analytics at Carnegie Mellon University**.
 As a public policy nerd, I am fascinated with the role that data play in addressing society's complex solutions.
-In my last role, I had the opportunity to work with the federal government to implement some very exciting Medicare innovation pilot programs, and part of my role included analyzing Medicare claims data to measure key performance indicators and identify strategies for maximizing program impact.
-I am now working on strengthening my technical skills so that I can bring a robust set of analytical capabilities, along with an easygoing personality and relentless intellectual curiosity, to whereever I may find myself after grad school.
+In my last role, I had the opportunity to work with the federal government to implement some very exciting Medicare innovation pilot programs, and part of my responsibilities included analyzing Medicare claims data to measure key performance indicators and identify strategies for maximizing program impact.
+I am excited to continue my journey into the world of data here at Carnegie Mellon.
+I plan to strengthen my technical skills so that I can bring a robust set of analytical capabilities, along with my easygoing personality and relentless intellectual curiosity, to wherever I may find myself after grad school.

 🔭 What I know and am continuing to improve upon:
-- Java
+- Basic OOP in Java
-- Python
+- OOP and data anaysis in Python, including natural language processing and machine learning
 - SQL
 - Excel
 - R

 🌱 What I'm currently learning:
-- Machine learning and AI
+- Machine learning and AI applications in data science
-- Social media analysis
+- Social media analysis for market, corporation, and consumer trends
-- Database management
+- Database management and design
-- Econometrics
+- Applied econometrics and statistical methods

 ⚡ Fun fact:
 - avid solo traveler